rivt-info/rivtinfo.github.io/rivt.md

             writes markdown and PDF document files
 </pre>

-File format conventions follow the Python formatter pep8, and linter ruff.
-Method names start in column one.
-All other content must be indented 4 spaces which facilitates section folding, bookmarks and legibility.
-API functions can occur with any order or frequency except for *rivtinit* which occurs only once as the initial function.
+File format conventions follow the Python formatter pep8 and linter ruff.
+API function names start in column one.
+All other content is indented 4 spaces to facilitate section folding, bookmarking and legibility.
+API functions can be written in any order and frequency except for *rivtinit*, which occurs only once as the initial function in the file.

 <hr>